MixxitTeam/wikirender/README.md

 ## Requirements

-This *should* work on pretty much any OS, although it was only tested on Windows 10.
+This *should* work on pretty much any OS that can run PHP and Blender, although it was only tested on Windows 10 and Ubuntu 20.04.

 In terms of software installed, you need:

 * Blender 2.93 or newer (tested with Blender 2.93)
-* PHP 7.4 or newer (tested with PHP 7.4.1)
+* PHP 7.4 or newer (tested with PHP 7.4.1 (Win) and 7.4.3 (Linux))

 Please note that PHP must be in your `%PATH%`/`$PATH`.
 To verify this, open a command prompt/terminal and type `php -v`.
 Alternatively, the script `renderall.bat`/`renderall.sh` has to be changed to